-7. Immunizations
+10. Immunizations

 Students who do not have the required immunizations completed prior to starting their rotations will not be allowed to participate in the rotation.
-The Student Health Center can provide any required immunization or health testing.
+The Student Health Center may be able to provide any required immunization or health testing.
 Please contact them at 801-581-6431 for cost information.